adunning/future-of-the-book/schedule.md

 ### Background

 - Barchas, Janine.
 ‘Sense, Sensibility, and Soap: An Unexpected Case Study in Digital Resources for Book History’. *Book History* 16, no. 1 (31 October 2013): 185–214. <https://doi.org/10.1353/bh.2013.0015>.
-- Bringhurst, Robert. *The Surface of Meaning: Books and Book Design in Canada.* Vancouver, BC: CCSP Press, 2008. [on course reserve]
 - Luna, Paul.
 ‘Books and Bits: Texts and Technology 1970–2000’.
 In *A Companion to the History of the Book,* edited by Simon Eliot and Jonathan Rose, 381–94.
 Malden, MA: Blackwell, 2007. <https://doi.org/10.1002/9780470690949.ch28>.
 - McKitterick, David.
 ‘Changes in the Look of the Book’.
 In *The Cambridge History of the Book in Britain*, edited by David McKitterick, 6:75–116.
 Cambridge: Cambridge University Press, 2009. <https://doi.org/10.1017/CHOL9780521866248.003>.
 - Robertson, Frances. *Print Culture: From Steam Press to Ebook.* Directions in Cultural History.
 London: Routledge, 2013. <https://doi.org/10.4324/9780203144206>.